III. The Divisions

 1. Each division must have a current introductory statement located on the division’s webpage.
 This statement provides current and potential members with a clear idea of what is unique about their division, i.e., what defines it, and the ways in which the division advances the cause of social justice.
 SSSP’s mission statement is "scholarship in pursuit of a just society."

 2. Some divisions have compiled edited readers published as SSSP-sponsored books.
 Proposals and contracts for such sponsorship must be reviewed and approved by the Editorial and Publications Committee and the Board of Directors.
 Responsibility for editorship of such a volume must be assumed by a member of the division.

 3. Occasionally, special issues of Social Problems have been edited by a division.
 Proposals for such special issues must be submitted to the Editor of Social Problems for consideration of contents and the logistics of the editorial process.

 1. The newsletter is a way to build networks of scholarly support and exchange within your interest area.
-Each division is entitled to have three division newsletters distributed electronicallyby the Administrative Office each year.
-Electronic distribution saves time, money, and our natural resources.
-No division newsletters will be distributed electronically between July 15 and August 15 due to work associated with the Annual Meeting.
-All division newsletters will be posted on the division’s web page.
+Each division is entitled to have three division newsletters distributed electronically by the Administrative Office each year.
+Electronic distribution saves time, money, and natural resources, and it makes them accessible to all of the Society’s members.
+All division newsletters will be posted on the division’s webpage.

 2. The division newsletter may be prepared by the Chairperson or someone within the division designated by the Chairperson.